top of page

 • mononucleosis4

-woman's face with a red skin issue
+woman's face with a red skin issue, one of the 40 pitta dosha diseases

-Signs of Pitta Dosha Diseases
+Signs of the 40 Pitta Dosha Diseases

 The Ashtanga Hridayam gives us additional signs of pitta dosha diseases.